 Right: Harvest GO Team members share Bibles, tracts, and hot chocolate amidst the holiday hustle and bustle

-On Saturday, November 10th, 2012 the Harvest London Street GO Team went to distribute Gospel tracts at the annual “Santa Claus Parade”.
-Thousands of people lined the streets in London to officially welcome the time of year when we will be bombarded with familiar secular icons, images, and other idols of tradition.
+On Saturday, November 9th several TCC leaders led a small team of evangelists to distribute Gospel tracts at the annual “Santa Claus Parade”.
+Thousands of people lined the streets in London to officially welcome the time of year when we are bombarded with familiar secular icons, images, and other idols of tradition.

 Right: A graphic of the specially designed “Christmas Cash” tracts distributed at all of this year’s Christmas events

-Get equipped to “go” with team training from The Cross Current
+Get equipped to “go” with TCC Gospel Outreach Team training

 KEEP CHRIST IN CHRISTMAS WITH FAMILY AND FRIENDS